EleutherAI/math-lm/instruct_blogpost.md

 Contrary to the superficial alignment hypothesis, it appears that there are substantial gains from instruction tuning on large datasets, with the instruction tuned model trained on the most data approaching the quality of 512 tokens worth of task-specific in-context learning.
 At least in this setting, it appears that large amounts of instruction tuning data are beneficial for eliciting reasoning ability, even though much of the data our best model was finetuned on has nothing to do with reasoning.

 ## Conclusion
-<span style="color: red;">This argument is a little weak right now because the current experiments can't distinguish between the effect of data diversity and the effect of data quality.</span>
+*This argument is a little weak right now because the current experiments can't distinguish between the effect of data diversity and the effect of data quality.*

 The above results are a counterintuitive picture, especially if your intuitions come from before the era of large-scale deep learning.
 It is simultaneously true that